drewcrawford/drewcrawford.github.io/rust/index.md

 It's okay.
 Really what most people want to know is "is it really safer?" and the answer is "yes, but the cost is high."
 Using Rust has caught, perhaps, 10s of bugs that even very well-unit-tested C11 (or Swift) would not have caught.
 The trouble is that I spend roughly 25% of my development time wrestling with the compiler to achieve that safety.
 Is it worth it?
 Maybe, for some programs.

+Some people tell me that "you get better with time" and such, and there is some truth to that, but I'm now 3 months in and the 25% number is still about right.
+(It used to be, like 75%, so it did get better with time).
+From the perspective of a daily Swift user, Rust is just fundamentally not as productive as Swift, although it does produce faster-running and safer programs.
+More about this in the Design Philosophy section.

 To me, Rust is sort of a coincidence.
 What I really want is a C++ that doesn't suck.
 But you can produce a better C++ while drunk.
 Rust has, IMHO, produced it.
 But it is not better because it is safer, it is better because it's not mind-numbingly stupid.
 Insofar as a lot of attention in the language design is focused on safety at the expense of everything else, I find it annoying.
 But not as annoying as C++.

 # Methodology